Skip to main content

 • if they leave the table, gently guide them back and prompt them to continue

-• if they forget they have already eaten or are concerned about when is their next meal, reassure them and provide them with a snack if appropriate
+• if they forget they have already eaten or are concerned about when their next meal is, reassure them and give them a snack if appropriate

 • eat with them, this makes eating a social activity and can help them stay independent as they may copy what you are doing

-• keep encouraging them to feed themselves, if they are having difficulties, feed them some or all of the meal
+• keep encouraging them to feed themselves, if they find it hard, feed them some or all of the meal

 How to help with coordination changes

-A person with a dementia often has difficulty feeding themselves.
+A person with a dementia often finds it hard to feed themselves.

 It is important to encourage them when they are eating and drinking as it helps their independence.